hamcrest/OCHamcrest/README.md

 A tour of common matchers
 =========================

-Hamcrest comes with a library of useful matchers.
-Here are some of the most important ones.
+Hamcrest comes with a library of useful matchers:

 * Core